santerra505/docs/docs/develop/dapp/smart-contracts/unit-test/README.md

 In this tutorial, the following changes are made to `cw-template`:

 1. The ***Counter*** smart contract, which is defined in the `src` directory, is modified.
-2. Addtional functions are added to `helper.rs`.
+2. Additional functions are added to `helper.rs`.
-3. A subdirectory `tests` is created for
+3. A `tests` directory is created for test-related code.
 4. Mock testing data modules are created and added to `tests`.
 5. Unit tests are created and added to `tests`.